Sections of this article.

 Disadvantages Of Microbrands

 When you’re receiving a watch already assembled from other people’s parts, as some microbrands are, or even worse, if the watch is drop-shipped directly from the supplier to the buyer without you even seeing it, it is unrealistic to implement a rigorous quality control process.
+By contrast, UnconstrainedTime watches are assembled and checked by the leading British watchmaking service, who make watches for many very well respected British microbrands.

 Many microbrands are unable to supply spare parts, although there are a few which can.
 Rolex and Omega have spare parts for watches which stopped being produced over 40 years ago.
 Patek Philippe (above) will repair any of their watches, no matter how old it is, and can recreate any part of any of its historical watches.
 On the other hand, the cost of repairing one of the higher-end watches is likely to be more than the cost of buying a new microbrand watch, so make sure you have this all in perspective.
+Our own brand is able to make any spare part for any of our watches at any time, since nearly all parts of the watch use 3D printing in one way or another, and other repeatable processes like precision CNC milling, and can easily make the necessary 3D files available publicly if we ever go out of business.

-It also makes a lot of sense that enthusiasts don’t like microbrands that just copy ideas from other brands, or which are not offering anything genuinely interesting, just using cheap parts from Asia with a big markup, in order to make a profit.
-Some microbrands are really just virtual businesses that are a middleman re-branding existing “white-label” watches from another company, or just putting together cheap parts and adding a big markup.
+It also makes a lot of sense that enthusiasts don’t like microbrands that just copy ideas from other brands, or which are not offering anything genuinely interesting, just using cheap parts from Asia with a big mark-up, in order to make a profit.
+Some microbrands are really just virtual businesses that are a middleman re-branding existing “white-label” watches from another company, or just putting together cheap parts and adding a big mark-up.

 A microbrand needs more of a USP (unique selling point) than just being new, just as an established brand needs something more than just being old.